parthskuc/Spotify-data-analysis/README.md

 9. Apply Hierarchical clustering algorithm
 10. Use elbow curve which helps to find the optimum number of clusters

-Our analysis can help understand consumer behavior and suggest what music are they looking for and hence provide direction to artists and music producers.
+This analysis can help understand consumer behavior and suggest what music are they looking for and hence provide direction to artists and music producers.